Wolfyz152007/Galxxy-Helper-Bot/URL.md

 3- Please note that we are able to see every URL created

 ## Breaking the first policy will result to a bot blacklist.

+## How do I report a user Breaking the policy Above?

+You can easily report the user.
+Make A Ticket In (https://discord.gg/GHxRgtBkdJ) OR Dm Wolfyz#4785 Or Any Staff.
+Please make sure to add as much as proof as you have with the URL ID.